jasondavis303/TimestampVersion/README.md

   --set-ov                Set the output variable TIMESTAMP_VERSION in Github Actions
                           (works on Ubuntu and Windows)

+  --msix                  Set version to be compatible with MSIX packages

   --verbose

   --help                  Display this help screen.